 2. Over grinding the plant material when making butter or oil

 For some reason the majority of internet sites tell people to finely grind the marijuana being used to infuse butter or oil.
 There is even a commercially made electronic gadget for making marijuana butter that includes a built in electric grinder.
 I have never understood this advice.
-If you want better tasting edibles, DO NOT FIENLY GRIND THE MARIJUANA!
-What you are trying the extract, the plant’s resinous trichomes, are ON the buds and leaves not IN them!
+If you want better tasting edibles, DO NOT GRIND THE MARIJUANA INTO DUST!
+What you are trying to extract, the plant’s resinous trichomes, are ON the buds and leaves not IN them!
 All grinding accomplishes is to put more plant material into the finished product which in turn increases green color and unwanted herbal flavors.

 3. Cooking marijuana at too high a temperature